Author: Darcy Bullock

 For all the lodging options within the park, visit the Glacier National Park lodging website.
 For those who wish to rough it and camp, sites at Fish Creek Campground, St. Mary Campground, and Apgar Campground are available to reserve in advance.

-For more information on where to stay, see Popular Hotels in Glacier National Park.
+For more information on where to stay in the park and environs, see Popular Hotels in Glacier National Park.

 For the chance to explore unspoiled wilderness in many different ways, Glacier National Park makes for a great vacation.
-And if you’re thinking of going, you may want to visit soon: if current trends continue, some scientists have predicted that by the year 2020, the glaciers in Glacier National Park will have all disappeared as a result of global climate change.
+And if you’re thinking of going, you may want to visit soon: if current trends continue, some scientists have predicted that in several decades, or even, perhaps by the year 2030, the glaciers in Glacier National Park will have all disappeared as a result of global climate change.